otrv4/otrv4/otrv4.md

 1. Receives Auth-R message from Alice:
     * Validates Alice's User Profile.
-    * Picks the highest compatible version of OTR listed on Alice's profile, and follows the specification for this version.
-Version prioritization is explained [here](#version-priority) If the versions are incompatible, Bob does not send any further messages.
+    * Picks a compatible version of OTR listed on Alice's profile, and follows the specification for this version.
+If the versions are incompatible, Bob does not send any further messages.
     * Verify the authentication `sigma` (see [Auth-R message](#auth-r-message) section).
     * Verify `(Y, B)` in the message is an Identity message that Bob previously